notakey/mikrotik-2fa-vpn/README.md

 # MikroTik client library for Notakey two factor authentication

-Allows to integrate push notification based two factor authentication based on Notakey Authenticator mobile app for iOS or Android in various MikroTik workflows, mainly targeted for VPN strong authentication.
+Allows to integrate push notification based two factor authentication using Notakey Authenticator mobile app for iOS or Android in various MikroTik workflows, mainly targeted for VPN strong authentication.

 Note that you will need additional firewall or routing setup to use this solution to approve authentication from the same device as the VPN is initiated on, e.g. start vpn and approve from the same device.

 ## Installation